-CIBER’s Bioengineering, Biomaterials and Nanomedicine (CIBER-BBN) subject area currently consists of 47 research groups (45 full member groups and 2 associated groups), selected on the basis of their scientific excellence, primarily working within three scientific programmes: 1.
+CIBER’s Bioengineering, Biomaterials and Nanomedicine (CIBER-BBN) subject area currently consists of 45 research groups (43 full member groups, 1 associated group and 1 clinical linked groups), selected on the basis of their scientific excellence, primarily working within three scientific programmes: 1.
 Bioengineering and Medical Imaging, 2.
 Biomaterials and Advanced Therapies and 3.
 Nanomedicine.
 The centre’s activity focuses on the development of prevention, diagnosis and follow-up systems, the development of technologies related to specific therapies and regenerative medicine and nanotherapies.

 In 2006, Dr. Manuel Doblaré accepted the challenge to head up an enormously innovative centre in Spain.
 CIBER-BBN was created as a project with huge potential whose visible leader would undoubtedly help position it as a reference in Biomaterials, Bioengineering and Nanomedicine research.
 Doblaré accepted the exciting chance to lead such an initiative and began to form a structure that would beyond any question mark the centre’s future success.